MikeAmy/django-signalmethods/README.md

 - receiver methods don't have to accept kwargs any more, so you can use more of your existing methods.
 - arguments sender and signal can be ignored by receivers.

+The goal of this package is to:
+- Make django's signal-handling more flexible, readable and fun.
-The goal of this package is to make it possible to have a list of cause-and-effect rules showing how parts of a django system are connected.
-These rule scan then be shown to someone who understand the 'business' side of what a website is supposed to do, and can check those rules.
+- Make it possible to have a list of cause-and-effect rules showing how parts of a django system are connected.
+These rules can then be shown to a non-programmer who understands the 'business' side of what a website is supposed to do, and can check those rules.
+Take a look at the when() examples.

 SignalMethod usage example: